Treatments and Services

 What is high-risk leukemia?

 - When your child is first diagnosed, the cancer cells show signs like abnormal chromosomes or certain proteins on the cell surface that are known to resist treatment or make the leukemia more likely to come back

-- It does not go into remission quickly with treatment (refractory).
+- It does not go into remission quickly with treatment (refractory)

 What’s special about the High-Risk Leukemia Program at Seattle Children’s?